Skip to main content

 The ally model of social justice is a framework for understanding someone’s complex social identity.
 It is a philosophical approach that emphasizes social justice, inclusion, and human rights by recognizing the experiences of privileged and oppressed groups and acknowledging that an individual can be in multiple groups simultaneously.

 Those who practice allyship reject discrimination and take action to eliminate the marginalization of others.
-Often, allies come from dominant or majority groups, but that isn’t always the case.
+Often, allies come from dominant or majority groups, but that is not always the case.
 Many allies come from other oppressed groups and still use their sphere of influence to effect positive change for others.
 Regardless of background or motivation, all allies are united by the common belief that everyone deserves equal treatment.

 The Characteristics of Allyship

 Many skills, actions, and responsibilities are associated with allyship.
-Allies engage in self-examination to uncover their own bias and privilege, seek information to increase their awareness about the experiences of others, and find ways to make a positive impact.
+Allies engage in self-examination to uncover their own biases and privilege, seek information to increase their awareness about the experiences of others, and find ways to make a positive impact.

 Self-Examination and Critical Thinking

 Uncovering unconscious bias is a critical first step toward allyship.
 Unconscious bias can crop up in subtle ways.
-Examples of this include finding someone who looks like you more trustworthy than someone of a different race or attributing substance abuse relapse to lack of motivation or effort.
+Examples of this include finding someone who looks like you more trustworthy than someone of a different race or attributing substance use relapse to a lack of motivation or effort.
 To become a successful ally, you first need to understand your existing beliefs, feelings, and attitudes.
-Examine your motivations and behaviors with an open mind and critical lens.
+Examine your motivations and behaviors with an open mind and a critical lens.
 What do you believe?
 Why do you believe what you believe?
 While challenging, these questions are important to answer.
 You have to dig into your own oppression and privilege to understand the oppression and privilege of others.

 Seeking outside guidance can be helpful during the self-examination process.
 Attend a diversity and inclusion seminar to help gain insight.
 Sign up for a workshop to engage with others who are going through the same process.
 Talk with trusted friends and see if your ideas hold up when others challenge them.
 In doing so, you can begin to define what allyship means to you and how you can be a better ally.